Is home cheese making difficult?

 How much does it cost to start?

 It is not costly to get into home and artisan cheesemaking.
-Since most people have the simple necessary kitchen tools already, you will need a couple starter cultures, rennet, calcium chloride, cheese cloth, mould to shape and press your cheese.
+Since most people have the simple necessary kitchen tools already, you will need a couple ingredients including starter cultures, rennet, calcium chloride, cheese cloth, mould to shape and press your cheese.
+You may decide to purchase a quality home made cheese press.
 Obtaining a good book is very important.
 It will not only teach you, but will offer excellent recipes.
 Cheese making is a learning experience.
 You will get better with time.